dativebase/dativebaseclj/README.rst

 - TODO: Support password reset
 - TODO: Consider introducing rate limiting on user creation to help prevent abuse, i.e., overloading the system with user creation requests from bots.
+- TODO: In the client, consider creating a persistent & stateful client using core.async.
+Rationale: the client can indicate when its credentials are expired and prompt the user for re-authentication.
+- TODO: In the client, consider validating the payload (e.g., for PUT and POST requests) client-side before making the request.

 Authorization